HaoKang-Timmy/finetune/README.md

 ## 1.3 Training Details

 Training Details.
 I freeze the memory-heavy modules and only update memory-efficient modules (bias, lite residual, classifier head) during transfer learning.
 The models are fine-tuned for 40 epochs using the Adam optimizer with 8 batches on 1 GPUs.
-The initial learning rate is set to be 1e-4 with exp_decay scheduler(gamma = 0.9)
+The initial learning rate is set to be 1e-4 with exp_decay scheduler(gamma = 0.9) , same to the training set in the paper.

 ## 1.4 Usage